 Established in 1994 by the Preservation Foundation of Palm Beach, Pan’s Garden takes its name from the bronze statue of Pan of Rohallion that graces the garden’s entrance pool.
 Designed by Frederick MacMonnies in 1890, the statue depicts Pan – the ancient god of shepherds who protects and guards the flocks – in idealized human form playing his enchanted pipe of reeds.
 It is a fitting name and symbol for a garden that serves to protect and showcase Florida’s indigenous plants.
 The mission of Pan's Garden is to protect and celebrate Florida's indigenous plants and the wildlife they support.

-The one-half acre garden features over 300 species of native trees, shrubs, grasses and wild flowers, many of which are endangered.
+The one-half acre garden exclusively consists of native trees, shrubs, grasses and wild flowers, many of which are endangered.
 These are incorporated into upland and wetland areas designed to display their naturally occurring relationships to one another.
 Each year cultivars of native species are planted in seasonal floral display areas to highlight possible choices for residential landscaping.

 The Foundation offers interdisciplinary educational programs for grades K-12 during the school year.
 Visit our Education page for more information.

 Pan's Garden offers a beautiful setting for professional photographs.
 All sessions must be scheduled in advance and require a $200 per hour fee.
 Sessions must end by 4:45 pm.
 For more information, please contact our Director of Special Events, Lauren Clyman, at email@example.com.